*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 You can still use public transportation to arrive from the airport, but schedules are limited.
 From both T1 and T2 terminals, take is the L9 Sud (meaning L9 south).
 It connects to Barcelona metro stops L1, L3, and L5 lines.

 Public transportation in Barcelona includes the bus, metro, and tram, run by the Transports Metropolitans de Barcelona (TMB).
 Keep a 2-meter (6.5 -feet) distance.
-Everyone is required to wear face masks but not gloves.
+Everyone is required to wear face masks.
 Read the TMB official rules.

 On the metro: As I mentioned, masks are mandatory.
 Now that people are back to work, it can be difficult to maintain a 2-meter distance between others.
 They ask that you distribute yourself among the metro cars as best as possible.
 And also, you’ll see signs that it’s recommended to not speak!
 Buy your tickets at a machine.